Finding Limits of Differences When x → ±∞Find the limits in Exerc... | Channels for Pearson+

 Cases Where Limits Do Not Exist

-The conjugate method is a technique used to simplify expressions, especially those involving square roots.
-By multiplying and dividing by the conjugate, we can eliminate radicals and simplify the expression, making it easier to evaluate limits.
-This method is particularly useful in rationalizing differences involving square roots, as seen in the given problem.
+Multiplying and dividing by the conjugate is a technique used to simplify expressions, especially those involving square roots.
+The conjugate of a binomial expression like a + b√c is a - b√c, and using it can help eliminate radicals or simplify complex fractions.
+This method is suggested in the hint to tackle the given limit problem.

 Recommended video:

-Dominant terms are the parts of an expression that have the most significant impact on its value as the variable approaches infinity.
-Identifying these terms helps simplify the limit calculation by focusing on the highest degree terms, which dictate the behavior of the function.
-In this problem, recognizing that 9x² is the dominant term in the square root expression is key to finding the limit.
+Dominant term analysis involves identifying the term in an expression that grows fastest as the variable approaches infinity.
+This helps in approximating the limit by focusing on the most significant contributors to the function's behavior.
+In the given problem, analyzing the dominant terms in the expression 2x + √(4x² + 3x − 2) is essential for finding the limit as x approaches negative infinity.

 Recommended video: